laurenjoyce/ljoyce_customer_scoring/README.md

 This gem includes an RSPEC test suite.

-* clone github repo
+* Clone github repo
-* cd into gem folder
+* Cd into gem folder
-* run 'bundle exec rspec' in your terminal
+* Run 'bundle exec rspec' in your terminal

 ## License